Washing Lines

 81 West Way, OX2 9JY

-29 June — 28 August, 2026
+29 June — 04 September, 2026

-10 AM — 4 PM Monday to Saturday; 12 noon — 4PM on Sunday
+10 AM — 4 PM Monday to Saturday; 12 noon — 4 PM on Sunday

-Once loaded with garments, bedding and towels, a washing line becomes many other things.
+Once loaded with garments, bedding and towels, a washing line is many other things.
 At its most basic it is a weather vane, indicating the direction and strength of wind, and the judgment that “today is good drying weather”.
 A washing line also tells us about the people who wear the clothes, who sleep in the sheets.
 The nature and arrangement of items on the line are barometers of the ages, genders and levels of affluence indoors.
 They hint at taste, a sense of style and personality and indicate lifestyle – sports gear or dance clothes for the young, gardening clothes and bowls whites for the more mature.
 Clothes lines can reveal a death in the family, or mark celebrations of important milestones in life.
 For the prurient, the arrangements of underwear can leave clues as to the living arrangements of those who might wish to preserve their privacy.
 An empty washing line that remains untouched could be announcing the passing of life.